© Areez Katki 2023

 Some Retained Delights, RM Gallery, Tāmaki Makaurau Auckland, NZ

-Uncruising, Phoenix Gallery, Athens, Greece
+Uncruising, Phoenix Gallery, Athens, GR

 Bildungsroman, Malcolm Smith Gallery, Tāmaki Makaurau Auckland, NZ